Mantis (Marvel Comics): Fictional character biography

-Mantis is the half-Vietnamese, half-German daughter of Gustav Brandt—Libra—and was born in Huế, Vietnam.
+Mantis is the half-Vietnamese, half-German daughter of Gustav Brandt (Libra) and was born in Huế, Vietnam.
 In her childhood, her father leaves her in Vietnam at the Temple of the alien Priests of Pama, a sect of the Kree.
-The Kree believe she might become the Celestial Madonna and mate with the eldest Cotati on Earth to become the mother of the Celestial Messiah Sequoia, "the most important being in the universe".
+The Kree believe that Mantis may become the Celestial Madonna and mate with the eldest Cotati on Earth to become the mother of the Celestial Messiah Sequoia, "the most important being in the universe".

-She excels in her martial arts studies, but upon reaching adulthood, she is mind-wiped and sent into the world to gain life experience.
-She becomes a sex worker and barmaid in a Vietnamese tavern, where she meets the Swordsman.
+Mantis excels in her martial arts studies, but upon reaching adulthood, she is mind-wiped and sent into the world to gain life experience.
+She becomes a sex worker and barmaid in a Vietnamese tavern, where she meets Swordsman.
 She helps him regain his self-respect and follows him when the former villain attempts to rejoin the Avengers.
-She becomes an Avengers ally when the Swordsman rejoins the Avengers, and she battles the Lion God alongside them.
+She becomes an ally of the Avengers when the Swordsman rejoins the group.

 With the Avengers, Mantis has many adventures.
 She battles the original Zodiac, and learns that Libra is her father and that she was raised by the Priests of Pama.
-She encounters the Star-Stalker, battles Thanos, Klaw and Solarr, Nuklo, and then alongside the Avengers, Fantastic Four, and Inhumans, she faces Ultron at the wedding of Quicksilver and Crystal.

-Mantis becomes taken with the Vision, and—although rejected by the android—neglects the Swordsman.
+Mantis becomes taken with Vision, and—although rejected by the android—neglects Swordsman.
 Alongside the Scarlet Witch and Agatha Harkness, she was abducted by Kang.
-She was revealed as the Celestial Madonna and witnessed the death of the Swordsman at the hands of Kang, only realizing the depth of her love for the Swordsman just as he dies.
-She then buried the Swordsman, and battled the Titanic Three.
-She would learn the origins of the Kree-Skrull War, the Cotati, and the Priests of Pama.
-Mantis then formally joins the Avengers and is revealed to be, indeed, the Celestial Madonna.
-She marries a Cotati in the reanimated body of the Swordsman, leaving the Avengers and the Earth to mate with him.
+She was revealed as the Celestial Madonna and witnessed the death of the Swordsman at the hands of Kang, only realizing the depth of her love for the Swordsman after he dies.
+Mantis then formally joins the Avengers and is revealed to be the Celestial Madonna.
+She marries a Cotati inhabiting the reanimated body of Swordsman, leaving the Avengers and the Earth to mate with him.